Louis-Christophe Zaleski-Zamenhof: Career

 After earning a doctorate in civil and marine engineering, he began work as a professional engineer.
-Beginning in Poland after World War II and since the 1960s in France, he has designed precast concrete structures and projects ranging from deep-sea oil rigs, sports complexes, and the Charles de Gaulle Memorial, which dominates the village of Colombey-les-Deux-Églises.
-He has also taught the theory and techniques of land and sea construction at various academic institutions.
+Beginning in Poland after World War II and since the 1960s in France, he designed precast concrete structures and projects ranging from deep-sea oil rigs, sports complexes, and the Charles de Gaulle Memorial, which dominates the village of Colombey-les-Deux-Églises.
+He also taught the theory and techniques of land and sea construction at various academic institutions.

 On 14 April 1999 Hanna Konopka, president of the Zamenhof Foundation of Białystok, announced that Pope John Paul II would be the first recipient of the Foundation's Tolerance Medal (Medalo de Toleremo).
 As well as the Esperantist trustees of the Foundation, the award committee included eminent persons such as Archbishop Stanisław Szymecki; the award met with general approval among the people of Białystok.
 Zaleski-Zamenhof presented the Tolerance Medal on 10 June 1999, during the Pope's historic visit to Poland.

 Dr. Zaleski-Zamenhof wrote a foreword to L'homme qui a défié Babel ("The man who defied Babel", 2003), a French-language biography, by René Centassi and Henri Masson, of the originator of Esperanto.

 Louis-Christophe Zaleski-Zamenhof with the deputy mayor of Białystok during the 2008 World Congress of Esperanto.